HANICA-DEA/spotitube/README.md

 * Ensure that you understand the _why_.
 For instance, read: https://en.wikipedia.org/wiki/Cross-origin_resource_sharing
 * Figure out how to perform the _how_.
 There are enough resources available on the World Wide Web.

+## API

+The following endpoints are expected

+### Login

+To login, the client will perform a POST to

+> /login

+with an object in the body of the form

+> `{user: "meron", password: "password"}`

+It will receive a response containing an object of the form

+> `{token:"1234-1234-1234", user:"Meron Brouwer"}`

+This token is then stored in LocalStorage and used for each following request.

+### Playlists

+To acquire a list of playlists, the client will perform a GET to

+> /playlists

+with an object in de body of the form

+> `{token: "1234-1234-1234"}`

+It will receive a response containing an object of the form

 ## For local installation

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).